Date Safety 101...

 - Pick a user ID that doesn’t let everyone know who you are.
 Leave out your surname, place of work etc. In your profile AND when you first make contact keep your personal information to yourself until a second/third date.

 - Remember that overtly sexual, provocative or controversial usernames could attract the wrong kind of attention.
-(Depending on just what you are after)

 - Keep contact details private.
 Don't give your away contact information such as your email address, home address, or phone number in your profile or initial communications.
-Chill and take it slow.
+Relax and take it slow.
 Share more information when you feel comfortable doing so.
 It's like adding chili to your curry, It is impossible to get it back once you have dished it out.

 - Tune in to your intuition, stop communicating with anyone who attempts to pressure you into providing your personal or financial information or who seems to be trying to trick you into providing it.
 If this happens contact the dating provider immediately to not only protect yourself but other users too.